 Taking into account the state of the art and cost of implementation and the scope, nature, context and purposes of the processing, Verizon will implement appropriate technical and organisational measures which meet the principles of data protection by design and by default as required by European data protection law.
+Verizon will integrate such measures into the processing when determining the means of the processing, and the time of processing itself to facilitate the protection of personal information being processed, and in order to ensure that, by default, only personal information which is necessary for each specific purpose of the processing is processed.

-Rule 9C - Group Members processing personal information will maintain a written record of their processing activities and make that record available to competent supervisory authorities on request.
+Rule 9C - Group Members processing personal information will maintain a written (including in electronic form) record of their processing activities and make that record available to competent supervisory authorities on request.